NY-Kim/pour-decisions/README.md

 ## Naive Bayes
 Naive Bayes foler contains source code for Naive Bayes model.
-1) _naivebayes.py-: you can specify in the code so that you can run NB with word-count or tf-idf and its n-gram.
+1) _naivebayes.py_: you can specify in the code so that you can run NB with word-count or tf-idf and its n-gram.
-The command is the following. _python naivebayes.py --train [TRAIN FILE] --test [TEST FILE]_

 ## RNN
 The code and instruction to run it is included in https://github.com/kimny817/allenNLP.git